purpleposeidon/1/README.md

 # `1`?
 How?
 Every detail is totally up for grabs at this point.
 Here's a snapshot of the stack when I writing this.
+(Already it is out of date.
+I have determined that it can't readily be implemented via a kernel module.)

 ## Userspace Programs